 - Design a variety of follow-up questions to collect qualitative data from your respondents based on your research objectives and the type and amount of elements you’re comparing.

-- Create your personalized messages to be included during the study, such as the welcome message, study instructions, thank you a message or you can use the default message
+- Create your personalized messages to be included during the study, such as the welcome message, study instructions, thank you message or you can use the default message.

 - Add your unique branding and you’re all set!